anxin16/Capstone-Project-2/Capstone-Report/readme.md

 PCA(n_components=10)|10|0.6944|0.4311
 PCA(n_components=5)|5|0.5536|0.6296

 From the evaluation result, we can see that PCA method affect the quality of the models.
 PCA with different number of component can lead to different S^2 and MSE.
-The less the number of xomponent is, the worse the model is.
+The less the number of component is, the worse the model is.
 So if we banlance the number of component and model score, PCA with n_components=20 is relatively good.

 **Predict test dataset with the model**